Rachel-Thu/Bootstrap-Web-Project/README.md

 # Rosé & Roast — A Unique Culinary Experience Brought to Life

 Welcome to Rosé & Roast, a digital canvas where my passion for exquisite wines, perfectly grilled steaks, and elegant design converge into a seamless, intuitive dining experience — crafted 100% from my own creative vision.
-(Note: The photos used in this project are sourced from the internet to visually enhance the presentation.)

 ## 🌐 Live Demo
 🔗 [View it here](https://rachel-thu.github.io/Bootstrap-Web-Project/)